-The PhD Business Administration in MIS at Fox produces high-caliber faculty who are ready to assume responsibilities at top-tier research universities and generate high impact research.
+The PhD Business Administration in MIS produces high-caliber faculty who are ready to assume responsibilities at top-tier research universities and generate high impact research.
 A hallmark of our program is the close collaboration between faculty and PhD students.
-The program includes highly acclaimed faculty that has a superb research record, and extensive experience in mentoring doctoral students.
+The program includes highly acclaimed faculty with an excellent research record and extensive experience in mentoring doctoral students.

 - MIS faculty are on the editorial board of leading academic journals such as MIS Quarterly, Information Systems Research, Management Science and Organization Science.

-- The Fox School has made a major commitment to the MIS department as the only free-standing IS department in the Philadelphia area.
+- The MIS department is the only free-standing IS department in the Philadelphia area.

 The program requires about two years of course work and added time for the dissertation.
 The average expected time to completion is 4 years.